 Technically, it should not be a problem, but realistically, I wouldn't do it.
 I will be honest with you.
 In the past, we've had coaches take a very hard look at other teams costumes and sadly, ready to jump on anything they perceive as not following directions/rules.
 I would hate for there to be a conflict on a costume and have the students be upset about it.
 I think it would be better to steer away from any book titles or authors as a part of your team's costume.

-Will the picture questions differentiate between the photographs in "Quest for the Tree Kangaroo" from the illustrations in the other books?
+Will the picture questions differentiate between photographs and illustrations in the books?
 For example, "Which book has a photograph of..." vs. "Which book has an illustration of..."?
 Or would a general question/term be used (ex.
 "Which book has a picture of...") and the kids should know it applies to both photographs and illustrations?

 I think the best solution would be for them to think about both (illustrations and photographs) when they hear the word "picture".
 I can't promise that we would be sure to say one thing over another.
 If they hear the word illustration or photograph, it will be specific.
 If they hear the word picture, it could be either one.

 Do I need to dress up to coordinate with my team?
 Is it allowed?
 Is it required?
 Also, what about the assistant coaches?